 Splurge out on a romantic dinner with candle light and buy her a rose from a guy on the street.
 Listen to what her heart is saying and hold her hand tight.
 Call me a hopeless romantic, but I don’t see anything better than that.

 3. Having the freedom to visit any country in the world

 Sometimes we query whether destinations that we want to visit are suitable for our kids.
-Parent-only holidays give you that opportunity to explore these countries without worrying about your kid's safety and/or well being.
+Parent-only holidays give you the opportunity to explore these countries without worrying about your kid’s safety and/or well being.